alaa/oh-my-vpn/README.md

 # oh-my-vpn!
 Setup your own OpenVPN server in ~30 seconds! and secure your naked internet connections before it is too late.

-### Why?
-If you are not paranoid about security, well you should start reading!

 ### Server Setup
 Pick a new cheap server, CPU and Memory does not really matter Cloud providers are awesome for this setup